-Each mL of sterile aqueous solution contains salbutamol sulfate equivalent to salbutamol base 1 mg.
+Each mL of sterile aqueous solution contains salbutamol sulfate equivalent to 1 mg of salbutamol base.
 Sodium hydroxide or sulfuric acid may be included to adjust pH.
 This medication does not contain preservatives.

-Each mL of sterile aqueous solution contains salbutamol sulfate equivalent to salbutamol base 2 mg.
+Each mL of sterile aqueous solution contains salbutamol sulfate equivalent to 2 mg of salbutamol base.
 Sodium hydroxide or sulfuric acid may be included to adjust pH.
 This medication does not contain preservatives.